RedaB2/AlphaLasker/README.md

 This project is a Lasker Morris player named **AlphaLasker** that uses the minimax algorithm with alpha-beta pruning.
 It is designed to play optimally and communicate with the referee system.
 This is Part I of the project.

+## Team Members & Contributions

+Carlos Jones ==> Game logic and board management, debugging and testing, implementation of the evaluation function, minimax/alpha-beta, comments

+Reda Boutayeb ==> Game logic, heuristic refinement, evaluation function, testing and local play, referee communication, comments

+## 2. Description and architecture

+AlphaLasker uses:

+- A state-based approach, different phases ==> placing, moving, flying.
+- A minimax search with alpha-beta pruning, which explores possible moves up to a given depth or until a time limit is reached.
+- A heuristic evaluation function, which estimates the desirability of any given board state based on stone counts and mills formed.

+The code is organized in:

+LaskerMorris class: Implements all the game mechanics, board, move, and search.

+main() : Simple entry poiunt for AI or referee.

-## 1. Instructions on Compiling and Running the Program 🔧
+## 3. Instructions on Compiling and Running the Program 🔧

 ### Requirements
 - **Python Version:** Python 3.10 or higher
-- **Dependencies:** No external packages are required beyond the standard Python libraries (sys, math).
+- **Dependencies:** No external packages are required beyond the standard Python libraries (sys, math, time, typing).

 ### Running with the Referee
 To run the program with the cs4341-referee, use the following command in your terminal: